Billionaire-Backed Sperm Racing: Gamifying Fertility in a Biohacked World

 Each participant’s sperm was tested for:

-But these races don’t determine fatherhood.
-They don’t predict outcomes.
+These races don’t determine fatherhood of course, and they don’t predict outcomes.

 The startup behind the race, Sperm Racing, reportedly raised over $1.5 million in venture capital, attracting tech-world investors, biohackers, and health futurists.
-They believe in:
+They believe in destigmatizing male infertility, normalizing sperm testing as a lifestyle metric, as well as building a spectacle around science.

 Read more on biohacking’s quiet rise in creating the next “superhuman”.